dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 # You break it, you fix it

-Unfortunately, there's only one way to fix an ABI breakage : you need to *recompile* everything that was linked against the old version of the library.
+Unfortunately, there's only one way to fix an ABI breakage: you need to *recompile* everything that was linked against the old version of the library.

 That's one of the main issues package maintainers have to solve.
 They need two very different features when it comes to libraries updates:

-* If the new version of the library is ABI-compatible with the previous one, end users should be able to get it by simply update *the one package* that contains it.
+* If the new version of the library is ABI-compatible with the previous one, end-users should be able to get it by simply updating *the one package* that contains it.

-* If not, they need to make sure *none of the programs that depends on the library* break when the update is made.
+* If not, they need to make sure *none of the programs that depend on the library* break when the update is made.

 ## The Arch Way

-Here's how Arch maintainers solves this problem.
+Here's how Arch maintainers solve this problem.
 In our example, they would have published `libanswer` v2 in a special repository named "staging".
 Then, they would have rebuild every package that depends on `libanswer` (so both `print-answer` and `display-answer-pp`) and pushed those to the staging repository.

 Finally, after a period of testing, they would have moved `libanswer`, `print-answer` and `display-answer-pp` in the official repositories in one swift update.
-They would have use a *to do list* like [this one](https://www.archlinux.org/todo/hdf5-1120-release/) to coordinate the packaging tasks.
+They would have used a *to do list* like [this one](https://www.archlinux.org/todo/hdf5-1120-release/) to coordinate the packaging tasks.

 This means that if you try and update `libanswer` without upgrading *every